petermsouzajr/qa-shadow-report/README.md

 ## Generating a Report

-#### To generate a report using `cy-shadow-report`:
+### To Generate Reports In Sheets:

+- **To run the standard global functionality:**

+  - Run the command `npx cy-shadow-report`.
+  - This command processes the test data and created a detailed report.
+  - A new sheet Tab will be creted with the current days title, to which this detailed report will be written.
+  - If tabs exist on the Sheet for the previous months days, this command will gather the previous months data and generate a monthly summary for the previous month
+  - The report will fail if JSON test data is not present.
+  - No tab should be named with the current date title.

 - **To run the daily report only:**

+  - Run `npx cy-shadow-report todays-report`.
   - Ensure JSON data is present from Cypress test output.
   - No tab should be named with the current date title.
-  - Run `npx cy-shadow-report todays-report`.
+  - This command will bypass the task of generating a monthly summary

 - **To run the monthly summary report only:**

+  - Run `npx cy-shadow-report monthly-summary`.
-  - Ensure daily reports from the previous month are present.
+  - Ensure daily reports from the previous month are present, otherwise no summary will be generated.
   - No tab should be named with the last month's summary title.
-  - Run `npx cy-shadow-report monthly-summary`.
+  - This command will bypass the task of generating a daily report

+### To Generate Reports In CSV format only:

-- **To run the standard global functionality:**
+- **To run the daily report:**

+  - Use the optional flag `--csv`:
+  - `npx cy-shadow-report --csv`
-  - Run the command `npx cy-shadow-report`.
+  - `npx cy-shadow-report todays-report --csv`
-  - This command processes the test data and presents a detailed report.
-  - The report will fail if JSON test data is not present.
+  - Ensure JSON data is present from Cypress test output.
+  - A detaiiled summary will be doanliaded into the Cypress Downloads folder `cypress/downloads`
+  - Monthly summary is not currently supported

 #### Recommended `package.json` Scripts